sanskrit/raw_etexts_english/blogs/manasataramgini/2010-08-14_the-making-of-identities.md

 +++
-title = "The making ofxa0identities"
+title = "The making of identities"

 +++
 It is important that Hindus as a part of their defensive strategy